Slingshot To Success

-The Peer Mentor component of STS presents freshman students with an opportunity to build their circle of support at the U of R. Both the Peer Mentor and Protege benefit from this relationship.
+The peer mentor component of STS presents freshman students with an opportunity to build their circle of support at Rochester.
+Both the peer mentor and protege benefit from this relationship.
 Proteges have an opportunity to:

 - Learn how to navigate through campus and further enhance their interpersonal skills

 - Learn from an upperclassman who has been in a similar position and has gone on to become a successful UR Leader